hyunbinui/VMT/README.md

 VRET(Visual Relationship-Enhanced Transformer) is a model that investigated video-guided machine translation(VMT) task via visual relationship-enhanced transformer by constructing a semantic–visual relational graph as a cross-modal bridge.
 To be specific, graph convolutional network was deployed to capture the relationship among visual semantics to improve translation performance.

 If you want to know more about VRET, check out [the official website](https://eswa-2021.wixsite.com/vret) and [this post](https://velog.io/@hyunbinui/Vision-talks-Visual-relationship-enhanced-transformer-for-video-guided-machine-translation).

+\+ There are two VRET folders in this repo.
+To clarify, 'VRET' folder contains tr → en translation model, while 'VRET_ko contains ko → en translation model.
 <br>

 ## Create Dataset